-Program Tax Revenues are tax revenues received for the 30-year life of the tax, including any interest or other earnings thereon, less any funds necessary for satisfaction of debt service and/ or cost of borrowing and costs of program administration and oversight, such as costs of grant administration and financial management.
+Program Tax Revenues are tax revenues received for the 30-year life of the tax, including any interest or other earnings thereon, less any funds necessary for the satisfaction of debt service and/ or cost of borrowing and costs of program administration and oversight, such as costs of grant administration and financial management.
 Revenue collected is the net receipt of 2016 Measure B sales tax revenue, excluding interests earned.

-10. Appendix
+11. Appendix

-2016 Measure B FY 2017 - FY 2019 Annual Report
+2016 Measure B FY 2021 Annual Report